 What is a native iOS application?

-Apple defines a Cocoa application as an application (1) that is composed of objects that ultimately inherit from
+Apple defines a Cocoa application as an application that's composed of objects that ultimately inherit from

 The Foundation framework provides a second root class,